jon-jacky/Piety/editors/HOW.md

-Python provides a rich collection of data types including lists, tuples, dictionaries, sets and more, which, by themselves or in combination, are sufficient to support any application.
+Python provides a rich collection of data types including lists, tuples, dictionaries, sets and more, which, by themselves or in combination, are sufficient to support any activity.
 We define module-level variables built up from these types, and write functions that use them.

 Revised Jun 2023